 Branson is located about 11 mi/18 km north of the Arkansas line in the rugged, scenic Ozark Mountains, which reach from southwest Missouri to northwest Arkansas and into northeast Oklahoma.

 On the east side of Highway 65 is downtown Branson, the site where the community was originally founded.
 It sits a block off Lake Taneycomo.
-On Taneycomo's shore sits the Branson Landing, a US$420 million development offering dozens of stores, eateries, entertainment, two Hilton hotels and a convention center.
+On Taneycomo's shore sits the Branson Landing, a US$420 million development offering dozens of stores, restaurants, entertainment, hotels and a convention center.

 The town of Hollister lies just across the Lake Taneycomo Bridge from downtown Branson.
 Table Rock Lake lies southwest of Branson.
 Both it and the riverlike Lake Taneycomo that runs along the south and east sides of Branson are formed by dams on the White River.

 Once the domain of the Osage people, the Ozarks were visited by European fur traders beginning in the late 1600s.
-No large-scale settlement took place until the 1800s, however—after the territory passed to the U.S. in the Louisiana Purchase.
+No large-scale settlement took place until the 1800s after the territory passed to the U.S. in the Louisiana Purchase.

 The Civil War's effect on the Ozarks was profound.
 The Battle of Wilson's Creek took place in nearby Springfield in 1861, but violence on a less formal scale raged throughout the area during the war and in the decades following.
 A number of attacks took place in and around the fledgling community of Branson by both Confederate and Union sympathizers.
 This spurred the formation of the law-and-order league known as Bald Knobbers.
 Their unscrupulous tactics eventually forced Missouri Gov. John S. Marmaduke to disband them in 1886.

 In scheduling your time, you'll probably want to spend a full day at Silver Dollar City and a half-day at Shepherd of the Hills, especially if you have children.
 Most of the other sightseeing attractions take an hour or two each, depending on your level of interest.
-If you plan on riding the Branson Scenic Railway or taking in the IMAX film, we recommend making reservations because of limited seating capacity.
 Remember that some attractions in the Branson area close in winter, but those that remain open are often less crowded then.